AccelNA/bookmark.new/README.md

 bookmark.new
 ============

-Next-generation bookmarking tool for managing digital resources.
+Bookmarking tool for managing digital resources.